zhexuphd/home/index.md

 ## Areas of Specialization

 - **Crisis, Security and Conflict Communication:** global crisis mediation, humanitarian crisis journalism, mechanisms of public passivity
-- **Computational Journalism:** immersive computing and AI in newsrooms, algorithmic accountability and transparency, journalistic data mining, technocolonialism in journalism
+- **Computational and Immersive Journalism:** immersive computing and AI in newsrooms, algorithmic accountability and transparency, journalistic data mining, technocolonialism in journalism

 ## News